EarlynR/aingine_capstone_project/README.md

 ## Motivation

-My capstone project aims to improve Apposphere's current algorithm on classifying tweets based on the quality of leads.
+My capstone project aims to outperform Apposphere's current algorithm on classifying tweets based on the quality of leads.

 ## Data